How I wish we could stop suggesting men should be “gentlemen”.

 Even if we can’t express why it stings at the time – I don’t want you to insist on doing things you think you should because you’re man and I’m woman; I want you to be kind to me because you see me on a level with you, as an equal, as a teammate – not get angry when I refuse to perform a role you have imagined for me.

-It hurts and it’s scary because you should respect when I say no, when I refuse you, without taking personal offence, because I am and should always be allowed to say no. If you react hurt, confused or even angry when I’ve said no to a simple offer (and it’s not an offer if you won’t take no for an answer, by the way), how do you think I’m going to feel about the relationship as a whole?
+It hurts and it’s scary because you should respect when I say no, when I refuse you, without taking personal offense, because I am and should always be allowed to say no. If you react hurt, confused or even angry when I’ve said no to a simple offer (and it’s not an offer if you won’t take no for an answer, by the way), how do you think I’m going to feel about the relationship as a whole?
 Like when we’re intimate?

 Consent needs to be: freely given, retractable at any time, specific, enthusiastic and ongoing.
 If one of those conditions isn’t met, consent does not exist.
 We didn’t learn this when we were young.
 Learn it now and stop making women in your life fear you when you know you are a gentle man (not a fucking gentleman) – listen, respect, care and be kind.